 We call you a “transfer student” if you switched to Your Score Booster after failing to reach your goal score with another tutor or class, or if, despite self-study, you couldn’t reach your goal score.

 Remember, you don’t want low SAT or ACT scores sent to universities.
 Getting the best tutors and material in the Lower Mainland can be worthwhile to boost your chance of getting into a top university.

 Your previous tutor or class may have merely involved going over test after test.
-We prefer to teach you lessons — the tips and tricks.
+We prefer to teach you lessons — the tips, strategies and curricular material.
 We then give you tests to evaluate your progress and hone in on areas we need to reinforce.